Hot Spring Tours in Iceland

 • By Flight: Book your flight from Reykjavik to Akureyri, with a flight duration of approximately 45 minutes.
 Upon arrival in Akureyri, you can take a bus or rent a car for the 1-hour drive (about 50 miles or 80 km) to Husavik via Route 85.

-3. Secret Lagoon in Fludir
+Secret Lagoon

-Unwind in the warm, 38–40°C waters of Iceland’s oldest geothermal pool, the Secret Lagoon in Flúðir.
+The Secret Lagoon in Fludir is Iceland’s oldest geothermal pool.
 Close to the Golden Circle, it’s a peaceful, affordable alternative to the Blue Lagoon.
+Enjoy bubbling hot springs, a mini-geyser, and stunning seasonal views.
+Facilities include a bar, restaurant, and showers.

-How to Get There from Reykjavik:
+How to get there from Reykjavik:

-• Driving Time: Approximately 1.5 hours.
+• Driving Time: Approximately 1.5 hours

 • Route: From Reykjavik, take Route 1 (Ring Road) east for about 37 miles, then turn onto Route 30 and continue for 10 miles.
 Finally, turn onto Route 359 and follow the signs to Fludir and the Secret Lagoon.